Request for Accommodation for Person with Disabilities

 Everett, WA 98201

-If you provide medical and other health information, you must attach your information to form WPF All Cases 01.0300, Sealed Medical and Health Information (Cover Sheet).
+If you provide medical and other health information, you must attach your information to form WPF All Cases 01.0300, Sealed Medical and Health Information (Cover Sheet) (PDF).
 Your medical and other health information will be automatically sealed (kept private) when you submit the information under the cover sheet.

 Decision - Accommodation requests will be granted unless providing the requested auxiliary aids or services would result in a fundamental alteration to the Court's programs, services, or activities or impose undue financial and administrative burdens.